 Aging Water Infrastructure Issues In The United States

-The American Society of Civil Engineers or the ASCE stated that the government needs to invest around $3.6 trillion in the infrastructure alone by 2020.
-With such an investment, it can increase the support system of America at the standard levels.
-This investment can also repair the nation’s stormwater and wastewater systems over the next 20 years.
+The American Society of Civil Engineers, or the ASCE, stated that the government must invest around $3.6 trillion in infrastructure by 2020.
+Such an investment can increase the support system of America to the standard levels.
+This investment can also repair the nation’s stormwater and wastewater systems over 20 years.

-In some parts of America, unmanaged stormwater systems affect the streams and the rivers and cause health problems.
-Furthermore, the majority of the drinking infrastructure is aging and is almost falling apart.
+In some parts of America, unmanaged stormwater systems affect the streams and rivers and cause health problems.

-Indeed, the water problem of America is diverse, and it is getting worse as years passed by.
-If it is not addressed immediately, the cost to repair might be more.
+Indeed, America's water problem is diverse and worsens over time.
+If it is not addressed immediately, the repair cost might be higher.

 Thus, this article aims to discuss the aging water infrastructure in the United States.
-This will tackle the brief history of the water systems in America.
-Finally, this will provide samples of the current efforts of the government to solve the issues of the people on the water.
+It will tackle the brief history of American water systems and provide samples of the government's current efforts to solve the issues of people on the water.

 Brief History of the Water Systems in America